suffs811/the-terminator/README.md

 # the terminator
 +++ a tool for automating common techniques for the enumeration, privilege escalation, persistence, exfiltration, and reporting stages of a pentest +++

+>check out the terminator's TryHackMe [room](https://tryhackme.com/room/theterminator) to learn how to use this powerful tool!

-- *feel free to use and test the terminator and share your suggestions in the Discussions*
+>*feel free to use and test the terminator and share your suggestions in the Discussions*
 # contents
 - terminator.py - tool for automating common techniques for enumeration, privilege escalation, persistence, exfiltration, and reporting
 - directory-list.txt - default wordlist of common directory names for web enumeration (use -w in 'enum' module to specify a different wordlist)